CodeTurtleT/laser-eye-makerthon/README.md

 ## 📂 Repository Structure (Team: Please upload here!)
 - `/software` - Machine Learning models, Raspberry Pi integration, and camera scripts.
 - `/hardware` - CAD files and 3D printing parameters for the physical enclosure.
-- `/presentation` - Pitch deck and architectural diagrams.
+- `/documents` - Pitch deck and instructions.

 *(Note: This repository is currently under construction.
 Full documentation, setup instructions, and code will be updated shortly.)*